vgan/catFactsTest/README.md

 # 🤖 catFactsTest 🐱
 Now you can add your own Cat Facts Reverse Turing Test to your Bots. <i>Mee-wow!</i><br/>
-- If someone asks some variation of "Are you a bot?" or "Are you a human?"
-A brief (mostly one sided) Cat Facts conversation will begin.
+- If a user asks your bot some variation of "Are you a bot?" or "Are you a human?"
+A brief (mostly one sided) Cat Facts conversation will begin at one point prompting the user for verification they are human...
 - It tracks state of conversation per username.
 - Strictly or entertainment purposes only, not for use in <i>actually</i> identifying humans!
 - Does not actually deliver hourly/weekly/yearly Cat Facts<br/>